martianbandit/Agentic-Coding-Framework/logic.md

 3.  **Prompt Sequence:** The workflow relies on a series of prompts (`.md` files in `01_AI-RUN/`) that define the AI's role and the tasks to be accomplished for each phase.
 4.  **Document Generation:** Each phase produces specific documents (e.g., `idea_document.md`, `project_prd.md`, `tasks/tasks.json`) which serve as input for subsequent phases.
 5.  **Template Management:** For technical documentation (`02_AI-DOCS/`) and specifications (`03_SPECS/`), the system **creates new project-specific files** based on the provided templates.
 The original templates remain intact.
+6.  **Spec-Driven Vision:** The entire process is guided by the principle of spec-driven development, with AI agents consistently referring to and being guided by documentation.
+The overarching vision for AI collaboration and task management is detailed in [`02_AI-DOCS/Documentation/AI_Task_Management_Optimization.md`](02_AI-DOCS/Documentation/AI_Task_Management_Optimization.md:1).

 ## General Workflow Diagram